 A bill to amend the Food Security Act of 1985 to include Indian Tribes in certain provisions relating to priority resource concerns.

-A bill to amend the Food Security Act of 1985 to establish State assistance for soil health and wildlife habitat, and for other purposes.
+A bill to amend the Food Security Act of 1985 to add the emergency watershed program as a covered program for purposes of carrying out the regional conservation partnership program, and for other purposes.

-A bill to amend the Food Security Act of 1985 to clarify land eligible for enrollment in the conservation reserve program.
+To amend the Food Security Act of 1985 to clarify land eligible for enrollment in the conservation reserve program.

 Related Presidential Actions